tushar32/ReaxPack/README.md

  <p><b>
  Webpack Dev Middleware (WDM) watches your source files and runs a Webpack build anytime you hit save on a file.
 All changes are handled in memory, so no files are writted to the disk.
 Hot Module Reloading is build on top of Webpack Dev Middleware.
     </b></p>
+<p> For comparison, you might use something like express.static instead of this middleware in production. </p>
  <p><b>
     Basically, whenever you save a change to a file, Webpack Dev Middleware creates a new build, and HMR executes the change in the browser without you having to refresh the page manually
     </b></p>
  <p><b>html-loader and html-webpack-plugin to copy our index.html file to the dist directory.
 This plugin will also insert a script tag in the HTML file that imports the main Javascript file.</b></p>

 <h2>
 Installation </h2>